Asparagus plant care: watering, fertilising & more

 Asparagus plants are fairly heavy feeders and benefit from an annual mulch and feed to ensure the best crop.

 Asparagus thrives in a rich and fertile soil.
-On planting and annually thereafter in late winter it is recommended to apply a layer of organic matter or well-rotted manure, which will help conserve moisture, suppress any annual weeds and enrich the soil by providing food for underground microorganisms.
+On planting and annually thereafter in late winter, apply a layer of organic matter or well-rotted manure to help conserve moisture, suppress any annual weeds and enrich the soil by providing food for underground microorganisms.

-In early spring before harvest season starts, a general fertiliser can be applied.
-Our Plantura All Purpose Plant Food is ideal, as being slow-release it will feed the plants for the coming months and provide all the key nutrients, especially nitrogen, required to encourage strong growth.
+In early spring before the harvest season starts, a general organic fertiliser can be applied.
+For example, you can use our Plantura All Purpose Plant Food for fertilising asparagus plants, as it contains all the key nutrients, especially nitrogen to encourage strong growth.
+Plus, as it is a slow-release fertiliser, it will feed the asparagus plants for up to 3 months.

 All Purpose Plant Food, 1.5kg